-The educational program which was selected for implementation is designed to meet the needs of all learners.
-Many contemporary educators possess a desire to educate the whole child.
-American classical education does exactly that.
-In addition to offering a robust, content-rich liberal arts and science scope and sequence of coursework, INCA will emphasize character development to provide students with a foundation for resilience and the fortitude necessary to work through life's challenges.
+The educational program is designed to meet the needs of all learners.
+Many contemporary educators possess a desire to educate the whole child and American classical education does exactly that.
+In addition to offering a robust, content-rich liberal arts and science scope and sequence of coursework, NICA will emphasize character development to provide students with a foundation for resilience and the fortitude necessary to work through life's challenges.
 Our goal is not to simply teach children information, but to be the best partner that a parent could hope for in the cultivation of students who will mature into adults that lead successful and happy lives.
 The character development program supports these aims by focusing on the attributes of good citizenship that will serve to strengthen individuals, families, and communities.
 This includes an emphasis on six classical virtues: courage, courtesy, honesty, perseverance, self-government, and service.
 These virtues are the foundation of the school culture, inform our approach to behavior management, and are integrated into the curriculum across all subject areas.

-INCA will be an American classical school that utilizes the scope and sequence developed by the Hillsdale College Office of K-12 Education as outlined in the K-12 Program
+NICA will be an American classical school that utilizes the scope and sequence developed by the Hillsdale College Office of K-12 Education as outlined in the K-12 Program Guide v3.2.

-Guide v3.0.
 This includes a variety of different programs and curriculum maps that exceed the levels of rigor contained within the Idaho Content and Common Core Standards.
-There are many forms of classical education and for several generations these have been largely absent from the public-school environment, relegated to private schools of varying kinds.
-Currently, classical education is experiencing a renaissance and there is renewed interest from families throughout the United States and especially in Idaho.
-The problem is that if classical education remains a private school endeavor, only a small segment of society will be able to afford it and it will exist as an asset reserved for the elite.
-INCA is part of a burgeoning movement rooted in the belief that classical, whole person education is appropriate for everyone.
+NICA is part of a burgeoning movement rooted in the belief that classical, whole person education is appropriate for everyone.
 This commitment is completely inseparable from the mission and vision of our school.